SyuyaMurakami/StreamDataPanel-HS/README.md

     type DataKey = (String, String)

-The first string is used to tell what kind of charts this data should be showed by, the second string is the key words of subscription, it will be used as the title of your charts.
+The first string is used to tell what kind of chart this data should be shown as.

+The second string is the key word of subscription, it will be used as the title of your chart.

 To register your data, you will also need an initial value.
-Different chart type requires different data form.
+Different chart type requires different data form:

     type NumberData = Double -- For line, bar, sequence type StringData = String -- For text